Litigation in Texas

 Venue

-In order to be an effective lawsuit, a case must meet all the required elements of one or more causes of action.
-Causes of action derive from common law (legal history and tradition) and from specific statutes.
+In order to be an effective lawsuit, a case must meet all the required elements of one or more established causes of action.
+Causes of action derive from specific statutes and from common law (legal history and tradition).
 Examples:

 breach of contract and specific performance